Fallen-Breath/tweakermore/docs/document-en_us.md

 So the block state can be restored when you place blocks with the picked item

 - Category: Features
-- Type: hotkey with switch
+- Type: hotkey with switch (Hotkey)
 - Default value: `LEFT_ALT`